qmkakaxi/DIG_FL/README.md

 ### standaloneBeta.

-#### StandaloneBeta is a stand-alone version,StandaloneBeta is a standalone version,to compare the DIGFL with actual shapley value.
+#### StandaloneBeta is a stand-alone version,to compare the DIGFL with actual shapley value.

 please refer to [standaloneBeta](https://github.com/qmkakaxi/DIG_FL/tree/master/standaloneBeta).